FlareXes/Hashnode/clducg7l2000d09l0a0ywe6aw.md

 ### **Session Features**

-If Session is doing all most everything great then where is that problem?
+If Session is doing almost everything great then where is that problem?
 And, you may have guessed correctly it's in the features section.
 I can't say Session is a drop-in replacement of WhatsApp like Signal.
 Session is limited to its feature.
 Session implementation is so different that adding any new feature is not easy.
 But, Session has all the necessary features that usually people require.
 But sorry, you won't get **Status Garbage**.
 I'm not aware of all the features provided by WhatsApp and Signal because I really don't use them.
 That is why I listed what you can do in Session so you can let me know what feature Session is missing for now.

 You can: